petrj/PhotoUpload/README.md

 # PhotoUpload

-CLI Application for uploading media to Google Photos
+Command line application for uploading photos and videos to Google Photos

 - Directories on file system uploaded as albums
 - Recurse uploading

 - Mono & .NET